For students

 Watch and learn

 Watch a video of someone playing your instrument.
-Note at least three things about the way they play and how they sound.
-Ask your teacher for recommendations.
+Make note of at least three things you notice about the way they play and how they sound.
+Go for videos of professionals, or at least ones with lots of views.
+Better yet, ask your teacher for recommendations.

 #3